WaddyLeonvil/WeatherApp/README.md

 # Weather App

-This app uses React and Node to utilize a weather API to display weather data for a given city.
+This app uses React and Node to utilize a weather API to display weather data (5-day forecast) for a given city.

 ## Available Scripts